 When the fog starts to clear—and it will if you allow yourself to fully experience it—you can begin the work of understanding your experience from a healthier perspective.
 Sometimes I remind my patients of that old cliché that “The only things in life that are inevitable are death and taxes,” but, um, these days taxes aren’t even inevitable.
 So that means the only inevitability is death.
 As much as it feels like it, a breakup isn’t death.
 Rather, anything besides actual death is a kind of continuation—as long as you’re breathing, you can’t help but be a perpetual work in progress.
 You’re still here in the world.
 You’re still breathing, thinking, contemplating, and grieving.
 Therefore you are still moving.

 Working through the reality of this loss means entering into the deeply uncomfortable experience of withdrawal.
 Mourning the loss of this entity that you helped to create is also the beginning of letting go, not because you want to, but because you have to.
 It will start to feel lighter, less scary, and the withdrawal ultimately subsides.

 This post is the fifth of a six-part series on relationship insecurity.
 The previous posts explored accusations as a dangerous tool to invigorate a relationship, sex as a tool to ensnare an emotionally distant partner, how to find self-esteem after using sex as a tool in this way, and the expectations for sadness that can protect you from emotional devastation but leave you unlikely to find love.
 I need ideas for the sixth and final post in this series!
-If you want to know more about an issue related to relationships, sex and insecurity, let me know in the comments on this post.
-Or get in touch via the social media links below.
+If you want to know more about an issue related to relationships, sex, and insecurity, let me know in the comments on this post.
+Or get in touch via Twitter or Facebook.